fry1231/homeserver/README.md

 # Home Automation Project

 This project extends the capabilities of the [MigraineStats Telegram bot](https://github.com/fry1231/migraine_stat), providing real-time usage statistics and logs.
-It also includes a feature for calculating estimated arrival times for buses to the nearest bus stop using a public API.
-Additionally, the project provides real-time information and automation for a home hydroponic strawberry farm.
+It also includes a calculation of  estimated arrival times for buses to the nearest bus stop using a public API, provides real-time information and irrigation automation for a home hydroponic strawberry farm.

 - [Features](#features)